Anthony Jones has a broad practice in commercial law, international arbitration, public and human rights law, and public international law.

 Alongside his practice, Anthony teaches law at the London School of Economics, and is a Research Visitor at the Bonavero Institute of Human Rights at Oxford University.

-In the last year, Anthony has acted in a number of important cases, led and unled, including:
+In the last two years, Anthony has acted in a number of important cases, led and unled, including:

 - Khanty-Mansiysk Recoveries Ltd v Forsters LLP EWCA Civ 89 and EWHC 522 (Comm) – acted for the successful defendant to a £75 million claim arising out of investments in Russia, selected as one of The Lawyer’s Top 20 Cases